SUMMER ACADEMIES

 • A non-refrigerated lunch (with drink) and a willingness to learn and have fun!
 We strongly discourage electronic devices.

 • Limited tuition aid is available, based on need.
-Contact the GRC office for more details.
+Contact the GRC office for more details or download the application.

 • Every child gets a GRC camp t-shirt (and can buy an extra for $10 if desired).